GuoTianYu2000/Active-Dormant-Attention/README.md

 # Active-Dormant-Attention
-codes and plots for "Active-Dormant Attention Heads:  Mechanistically Demystifying Extreme-Token Phenomena in LLMs"
+This repository contains the code for the experiments in [Active-Dormant Attention Heads:  Mechanistically Demystifying Extreme-Token Phenomena in LLMs](https://arxiv.org/pdf/2410.13835?)

+# Install